cnizzardini/cakephp-swagger-bake/README.md

 ##### Hot Reload Swagger JSON

 You can enable hot reloading.
-This settings re-generates swagger.json on each reload of Swagger UI.
+This setting re-generates swagger.json on each reload of Swagger UI.
 Simply set `hotReload` equal to `true` in your `config/swagger_bake.php` file.
 This is not recommended for production.

 ### Annotations